Arata Izumi: NEROCA

 In January 2017, after playing with Pune City, Izumi signed with I-League 2nd Division side NEROCA.

 Kerala Blasters

-On 23 July 2017, Izumi was selected in the 6th round of the 2017–18 ISL Players Draft by the Kerala Blasters for the 2017–18 Indian Super League season.
+On 23 July 2017, Izumi was selected in the 6th round of the 2017–18 ISL Players Draft by the Kerala Blasters for the 2017–18 Indian Super League.
 He made his debut for the club during their opening match of the season on 17 November 2017 against ATK.
 He started and played the whole match as Kerala Blasters drew 0–0.

 At the end of the season, Izumi announced his retirement from professional football on 18 July 2018.

 Style of play

 As player he can play anywhere on midfield and also as a False 9.
 Mostly Izumi likes to operate behind the striker or as a playmaker but also can play in as winger for his crossing abilities.
 Although, he has been criticized sometimes for lack of consistency throughout his career.